 Unfortunatey this is not possible, the risk of any failure of the lasering is too high, the last step of the whole process can destroy all manufacturing.
 The overall handling effort is too high.

 What exactly is the benefit of this upsidedown fork for you?

 Highest fore/aft-stiffness in the world - this means no uncontrolled, undamped movement of the front wheel fore and back when you brake hard before corners or hit hard bumps.

 Best lubrication of the bushings - every time.
 This lowers the friction of the fork and leads to just insane small bump sensitivity.

-small controlled (=damped) torsional movement.
+USD forks have a small controlled (=damped) torsional movement.
 It is a "damped flex" because in this case the bushings have some small friction.
 It never will snap back, and it can absorb energy which comes from small side hits.
 "I can do more descends with less fatique" said Nina Hoffmann as we talked about comparison of her former fork and her new upsidedown fork.
 This is one of the reasons.

 To be a little bit proud of the work:

 This fork is an engineered masterpiece.
 All wallthicknesses are placed carefully with the best combination of high stiffness and strength as well as the lowest possible weight.